CAVEconnectome/CAVEclient/docs/tutorials/authentication.md

 could have specified that in auth.save_token.

-Because we used the default values, this token is used automatically when we intialize a new CAVEclient.
+Because we used the default values, this token is used automatically when we initialize a new CAVEclient.
 If we wanted to use a different token file, token key, or even directly specify a token we could do so here.